Cabinda Angola Travel Guide

 Evidence of sufficient funds for your stay.

 Angola, including Cabinda, is a notably expensive destination, notably when in comparison with other African countries.
 This happens on account of its oil-driven economy and reliance on imports.
-Careful budgeting assists in managing your costs.
+Careful budgeting assists in managing your expenses.

 Approximate daily costs (USD), excluding international flights: